Child employment

 Law overview

-The law governing child employment exists to ensure that children are protected and not exploited if they have a part time job, while still of compulsory school age.
+The law governing child employment exists to ensure that children are protected and not exploited if they have a part time job, while still of compulsory school age (that includes up to the last Friday in June of their year 11).

 What we mean by compulsory school age